theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > “ I    quite agree with you    , ” said the Duchess ; “ and the moral   of that          is — ‘          Be     what
 # .
 ISg+ NSg   V     P    ISgPl+ . .
 V/J  D   NSg/V   . .
 V/C D   NSg/V/J P  NSg/I/C/Ddem+ VL .
 Unlintable NSg/VX NSg/I
 > you    would seem to be     ’ — or    if    you’d like        it       put   more         simply — ‘          Never imagine
-# ISgPl+ NSg/VX V    P  NSg/VX . .
+# ISgPl+ VX    V    P  NSg/VX . .
 NPr/C NSg/C W?
 NSg/V/J/C/P NPr/ISg+ NSg/V NPr/I/V/J/Dq R      .
 Unlintable R     NSg/V
 > yourself not   to be     otherwise than what   it       might     appear to others that         what   you
 # ISg+     NSg/C P  NSg/VX J         C/P  NSg/I+ NPr/ISg+ NᴹSg/VX/J V      P  NPl/V  NSg/I/C/Ddem NSg/I+ ISgPl+
 > were  or    might     have   been  was not   otherwise than what   you    had been  would have
-# NSg/V NPr/C NᴹSg/VX/J NSg/VX NSg/V V   NSg/C J         C/P  NSg/I+ ISgPl+ V   NSg/V NSg/VX NSg/VX
+# NSg/V NPr/C NᴹSg/VX/J NSg/VX NSg/V V   NSg/C J         C/P  NSg/I+ ISgPl+ V   NSg/V VX    NSg/VX
 > appeared to them     to be     otherwise . ’ ”
 # V/J      P  NSg/IPl+ P+ NSg/VX J         . . .
 >